enkelprifti98/metal-isometric-xepa/README.md

 ### Rebooting to the physical host

-Once we have completed the post installation steps, we can reboot over to the physical host.
+Once we have completed the post installation steps, we can prepare to reboot over to the physical host.

+First shut down the virtual machine either through an option in the Operating System or use the `Shut Down` button of virtual machine manager.
+If the shutdown option doesn't work, use the `Force Off` option under the downard pointing arrow icon.

-Shut down the virtual machine and close all running applications.
-Then disconnect from the VNC console or close the web browser window.
+Then close all running applications.
+Disconnect from the VNC console or close the web browser window.

 You can now reboot to the host by going to the server's Out-of-Band console and type `reboot`, then press `Enter`.